mongodb/docs-realm/docs-release-notes.md

 - Sync Data
   - Landing Page: Remove Partition-Based Sync information
   - Configure & Open a Synced Realm: Remove Partition-Based Sync info and examples, update the "Synchronous Reads & Writes on the UI Thread" section to show Flexible Sync examples
-  - Partition-Based Sync: New page with moved info from the Sync landing page, moved open a synced realm content, a new section about updating client code after migrating from Partition-Based Sync to Flexible Sync
+  - Partition-Based Sync: New page containing info moved from the Sync landing page, content for opening a synced realm, and a new section about updating client code after migrating from Partition-Based Sync to Flexible Sync

 ## React Native SDK